marcelotduarte/cx_Freeze/samples/service/README.md

 # Run the sample

-Run in a command prompt or powershell with admin priviliges.
+Run in a command prompt or powershell with admin privileges.

 ```
 cx_FreezeSampleService --install test